Founder & Lead Editor

 Quality and Durability

-Quality-wise, New Balance usually nails the stitching and glue, and the v5 is no exception.
-The move to a more structured upper has improved the overall feeling of quality compared to the flimsy v4.
+New Balance usually nails the stitching and glue, and the v5 is no exception.
+The more structured upper also makes the shoe feel higher quality than the flimsy v4.

 Durability is a mixed bag, to be honest.